Digital Transformation Stories: How JetBlue and Marriott Advance Travel Experience

 Online booking and flexible pricing

 While online travel agencies like Expedia or Priceline dominate the online travel booking industry, the airlines have started to catch up.
 Like hotel chains, such as Hilton and Marriott, which are actively promoting direct booking, offering lower prices, and additional bonuses, individual airlines, including Southwest, have restricted OTA access to their pricing data and currently offer only direct booking at their websites.
 Delta has recently joined the movement, announcing a war on OTAs.
-This will allow the company to better manage the demand and apply flexible pricing, adjusting fares to demand.
+This allowed the company to better manage the demand and apply flexible pricing, adjusting fares to demand.

 Loyalty programs and bonuses